cds-snc/gcds-docs/src/en/styles/typography/typography.md

 ### Italics

-- Use italics when referencing a Canadian law (Accessible Canada Act).
+- Use italics when referencing a Canadian law, as in _Accessible Canada Act_.
 - Limit your use of italics to short strings of text.
 Long passages in italics can create cognitive processing difficulties for sighted readers.

 {% include "partials/token_table.njk", token: 'fontWeights', type: 'fontWeights' %}